William Makepeace Thackeray: Mental decline of his wife and romantic relationships

+Anti-Irish works for Punch

 In the early 1840s, Thackeray had some success with two travel books, The Paris Sketch Book and The Irish Sketch Book, the latter marked by its hostility towards Irish Catholics.
-However, as the book appealed to anti-Irish sentiment in Britain at the time, Thackeray was given the job of being Punchs Irish expert, often under the pseudonym Hibernis Hibernior ("more Irish than the Irish").
-Thackeray became responsible for creating Punchs notoriously hostile and negative depictions of the Irish during the Great Irish Famine of 1845 to 1851.
+However, as the book appealed to anti-Irish sentiment in Britain at the time, Thackeray was given the job of being Punch's Irish expert, often under the pseudonym Hibernis Hibernior ("more Irish than the Irish").
+Thackeray became responsible for creating Punch's notoriously hostile and negative depictions of the Irish during the Great Irish Famine of 1845 to 1851.

+Status as a celebrity and lecture tours

 Thackeray achieved more recognition with his Snob Papers (serialised 1846/7, published in book form in 1848), but the work that really established his fame was the novel Vanity Fair, which first appeared in serialised instalments beginning in January 1847.
 Even before Vanity Fair completed its serial run, Thackeray had become a celebrity, sought after by the very lords and ladies whom he satirised.
 They hailed him as the equal of Charles Dickens.